How to Generate Bloom’s Taxonomy Quiz Questions (+ SOLO & Mixed Mode)

 Step 2: Configure Basic Settings

 Next, set your quiz parameters.
-These settings apply to all question types, including Bloom’s Taxonomy quiz questions.
+These settings apply to all question types across the platform, including Bloom’s Taxonomy quiz questions, whether you are using QuizMagic as an MCQ generator or creating open-ended assessments.

 SettingFreePremium